-A further impact on OPC's performance in relation to performance criteria 1.1 to 1.3 is the impact of parliamentary amendments.
+A further impact on OPC's performance in relation to performance criteria 1.1 and 1.2 is the impact of parliamentary amendments.
 Responses to client surveys for the performance measures in relation to Bills that were amended in Parliament include feedback on these parliamentary amendments as the amendments form part of the Bill drafting process.